pardeshiamitsingh/virtualHome/README.md

 The final version is uploaded as virtualHome.zip.
 Put the content of the root folder on your root directory and open it in a webbrowser.
 The demo is available on github io: https://pardeshiamitsingh.github.io/virtualHome/

+Animated objects scale up on hover and scale down to their original state when the cursor is not on the animated objects.

 <h1> Snapshots of animated objects </h1>

 ![alt text](https://github.com/pardeshiamitsingh/virtualHome/blob/master/snapshots/2lamps.jpg)